wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 1. Create a GitHub repository to save the service implementation.
 For this guide, you can fork [https://github.com/wso2/choreo-examples](https://github.com/wso2/choreo-examples).

-2. If you are signing in to Choreo Console for the first time, create an organization as follows:
+2. If you are signing in to the Choreo Console for the first time, create an organization as follows:

-    1. In [https://wso2.com/choreo/](https://wso2.com/choreo/), click **Try Choreo Now**.
+    1. Go to [https://wso2.com/choreo/](https://wso2.com/choreo/) and click **Try Choreo Now**.

     2. Sign in to Choreo using your Google, GitHub, or Microsoft account.